 Sexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
 Most victims and perpetrators know each other. – Adapted from the Encyclopedia of Psychology

 Sexual activity has a broad definition.
-For a child, in can include comments about their body, touching their body, showing them sexual images, masturbating in front of them, sexual touching, oral sex and penetration.
+For a child, it can include comments about their body, touching their body, showing them sexual images, masturbating in front of them, sexual touching, oral sex, and penetration.

 If your child experienced sexual abuse, it is very possible that you had no idea.
 Many times the incidence of abuse and the reaction to the abuse are delayed by months, and even years.
 Sexual abuse is extremely confusing and shameful to a child, especially since the abuse is often perpetrated by someone they know – even a family member.